okhulusi/Qt_Game_OmarK/GameDesignDoc.md

  sharks, eel blasts, and to receive the bubble and extra life power-ups.

 ## Scoring
 The user will be assessed by how long he/she lives.
 The longer a user lives, the higher the score.
-Furthermore, a user can gain additional points by receiving either one of the two power-ups.
-Also, as mentioned earlier, the user will receive bonus points for click-detonating floating mines.
+Furthermore, as mentioned earlier, the user will receive bonus points for click-detonating floating mines.
 The score can not go down.

 ## Lives
 The user will lose lives by being hit by a shark, an eel blast, or a mine.
 Lilla starts with three lives but can gain additional lives via the Extra Life Power-Up.
+Note: When Lilla loses a life, she will flash and be granted 1 second of invincibility so that she doesn't die from multiple attacks at once.

 ## Buttons
 ### Start Button